RustCrypto/traits/password-hash/README.md

 - [`argon2`] - Argon2 memory hard key derivation function
 - [`pbkdf2`] - Password-Based Key Derivation Function v2
 - [`scrypt`] - scrypt key derivation function

-## Minimum Supported Rust Version

-Rust **1.81** or higher.

-Minimum supported Rust version may be changed in the future, but it will be accompanied by a minor version bump.

-## SemVer Policy

-- All on-by-default features of this library are covered by SemVer
-- MSRV is considered exempt from SemVer as noted above

 ## License